-How to Cite a Website in the MLA Format
+How to Cite a Website in MLA Format

-Citing an entire website becomes pertinent when referencing the overall content or when the site’s material forms the basis of an argument or analysis.
-If the website itself is the primary source, citing the entire website is appropriate.
+Most often, when citing something they read online, writers should cite that text (e.g., page, article, etc.) as a “short work on a website.”
+Citing an entire website on the other hand, becomes pertinent when referencing the site’s overall content or when the site’s material forms the basis of an argument or analysis.
+If the website itself is the primary source (again, not a particular page or article on that site), then citing the entire website is appropriate.

 In this guide, we will explore how to cite websites in a way that’s clear and accurate.
-We’ll break down the important parts and show you how to create MLA citations that are precise and effective.
+We’ll break down the important parts and show you how to create MLA citations that are precise and effective, no matter the type of website you’re referencing.

-• Author’s Name: When you know the author of the webpage, start the citation with their name.
+- Author’s Name: When you know the author of the webpage, start the citation with their name.
 Write it in the format of surname, first name.
-But if the author is unknown, begin the citation with the title of the page or article.
+But if the author is unknown, begin the citation with the title of the website.

-• Website Name (in Italics): Following the page title, italicize the name of the website.
+- Website Name (in Italics): Following the page title, include–in italics the name of the website.
 This emphasizes the larger source or platform where the particular content is found.
 It assists readers in recognizing the broader context of the information.
+Note that the website name is not the same as the URL.
+For example, if you were citing the entire TypeCite webpage, you would write TypeCite as the website name, NOT www.typecite.com.

-• URL: The citation ends with the URL, the direct web address for accessing the content.
-It’s listed without the “https://” part for reader convenience.
+- URL: The citation ends with the URL, the direct web address for accessing the content.
+It’s listed without the “https://” part for reader convenience and (unless you need to include an access date) ends with a period to show that the citation has concluded.

 WEBSITE WITH AN INDIVIDUAL AUTHOR